bingson/WinGolems/Readme.md

 <br>

-Beyond adding new keyboard shortcuts, WinGolems also gives users access to the Command Box (CB), a keyboard-driven text-based user interface that was originally conceived to alleviate the following issues:
+Beyond adding new keyboard shortcuts, WinGolems also gives users access to the Command Box (CB), an entirely keyboard-driven GUI that was originally conceived to alleviate the following issues:

  * a lack of keyboard real-estate/mental bandwidth for assigning/remembering less frequently used operations;

     - The CB lets users create meaningful keywords to execute commands, freeing them from having to rely on increasingly obscure and hard to remember keyboard shortcuts.

-    - The CB can also be used to create interface layers active only when a particular CB is open.
+    - The CB can be used to create interface layers active only when a particular CB is open.

+    - CB commands can be executed in any text field of any windows application via hotkeys that access the contents of the windows clipboard.

  * having to repeatedly go back and forth between two application windows to copy and paste multiple sections of text in a specific order;

-    - The CB provides text manipulation and file saving functions that allow users to append and prepend text to the clipboard in any order, reducing the need to switch back and forth between windows.
+    - The CB provides text manipulation and file saving functions that allow users to append and prepend text to the clipboard in any order.

+    - Through its display window, the CB lets users view, modify, and paste contents of .txt files (e.g., code snippets, parameterized function APIs, passwords) into any windows application

  * a limited ability to dynamically pass parameters to a called function using keyboard shortcuts alone.